angela-aciobanitei/android-inventory/README.md

 # Android Basics Nanodegree by Google | Udacity: Inventory App
 This app allows a store to keep track of its inventory of products.
-The app stores information about price, quantity available, supplier, and a picture of the product, using a SQLite database.
+It stores information about price, quantity available, supplier, and a picture of the product, using a SQLite database.

 <img src="screenshot-inventory1.png" width="250"/> <img src="screenshot-inventory2.png" width="250"/> <img src="screenshot-inventory3.png" width="250"/>